expressjs/body-parser/README.md

-The `extended` option allows to choose between parsing the URL-encoded data with the `querystring` library (when `false`) or the `qs` library (when `true`).
+The `extended` option allows to choose between parsing the URL-encoded data with the `querystring` library (when `false`) or the `qs` library (when `true`, or an object).
 The "extended" syntax allows for rich objects and arrays to be encoded into the URL-encoded format, allowing for a JSON-like experience with URL-encoded.
-For more information, please
-[see the qs library](https://www.npmjs.org/package/qs#readme).
+For more information, please [see the qs library](https://www.npmjs.org/package/qs#readme).

 Defaults to `true`, but using the default has been deprecated.
 Please research into the difference between `qs` and `querystring` and choose the appropriate setting.

+You may also set the `extended` option to an object in order to pass the `arrayLimit` and `delimiter` options to the underlying `qs` library.

 ##### inflate